dlinoba/schools_nearby/README.md

 This case gets data from schools in Fortaleza - Brazil It treat the data evaluating missing data or dirty data as wrong coordinates.
-Inform your coordinates to find near schools near you.
+Inform your coordinates to find schools near you.

 # Download shool dataset